 Scandlines provides a whistleblower system, which allows both Scandlines staff and external parties to report any suspicions of ongoing or potential violations of the law or other serious misconduct.
 The whistleblower system is independently operated.

 Procurement Policy / Preferred Vendor set up: Environment, Social and Governance aspects are one of the considerations in the selection process of a preferred vendor for Scandlines.

 Vendor due diligence processes:

-We designed and implemented a due diligence process relating to the external vendors of Scandlines’ retail and catering activities.
-These vendors have been risk-rated in relation to slavery and human trafficking.
-For those rated as potentially higher risk, measures have been defined to individually communicate Scandlines’ principles and verify adherence by the relevant vendors.
+We designed and are implementing a due diligence process relating to the external vendors of Scandlines.
+This process includes a risk-rating with consideration of slavery and human trafficking.
+For those rated as potentially higher risk, measures are defined to individually communicate Scandlines’ principles and verify adherence by the relevant vendors.
 These measures include regular, detailed vendor reviews and audits by Scandlines and/or by independent external parties.
-Additionally, the same due diligence process will be implemented on all significant own vendors of Scandlines during 2020/2021.
+A similar due diligence process applies for all other significant vendors of Scandlines.